 Rachel's frequent collaborations have taken shape in the form of full & part-time bands, as well as one-offs and semi-annual projects.
 Click on each photo to learn more about each venture.

 Ian Fitzgerald & Rachel Sumner are each decorated songwriters in their own right, so it seemed only natural the two would meet and want to create together.
 Sing Me An Old Tune marks their first collaborative effort, setting their own originals by the side of timeless covers.
 Recorded by candlelight in a single room at National Sound Studios in Cranston, RI, the album includes only live takes with no edits or overdubs.
 Sumner & Fitzgerald create a warm space using two acoustic guitars and invite listeners with their tender, intimate harmonies reminiscent of celebrated duos Gram Parsons & Emmylou Harris or Gillian Welch & Dave Rawlings.
-Sing Me An Old Tune will be available on Feburary 14th, 2019.
+Sing Me An Old Tune is available now.

-Rachel spends the majority of her time as one of the lead singers and songwriters for acclaimed folk-pop band, Twisted Pine.
+Until recent, Rachel spent the majority of her time as one of the lead singers and songwriters for acclaimed folk-pop band, Twisted Pine.
 They released their debut eponymous album on Signature Sounds (Lake Street Dive, Crooked Still, Josh Ritter), and released their album of whimsical covers, Dreams, in the summer of 2018.
 On their self-titled album, her songwriting can be heard in the emotionally charged "Easton" and the country-cabaret lilt of love & deceit, “Lose My Love.”
 Her song, "Bank Man Blues," beautifully recalls a true, heart-wrenching tale of her family's eviction during the housing market crisis.
 Collaboration with mandolin player Dan Bui on the opening track "Hold On Me" earned a nod from NPR's Heavy Rotation:The Songs Public Radio Can't Stop Playing segment while the fire-filled, "When I Called Your Name," continues to be featured on prominent Spotify roots playlists.
-Buy the album here!
+Buy the album here.